Chemical Engineering, PhD—Advanced Entry

 Note: No course credits are awarded for Dissertation (CHME 9990) or Dissertation Continuation (CHME 9996); however, a student is considered full-time if registered for either of these courses.
 All students pursuing a doctoral degree must enroll in the department’s seminar course for each semester they are matriculating toward their degree.

-Students will be advised on their courses for the first semester by the associate chair of the chemical engineering department.
+Students will be advised on their courses for the first semester by the associate chair of the Department of Chemical Engineering.
 After the first semester, students will work with their dissertation advisor to determine appropriate courses and course schedule to meet their educational needs and aspirations.
 Upon consultation with the dissertation advisor, a student may take up to 44 SH of course credit without additional financial penalty.
 Students and dissertation advisors should keep in mind that the requirements for doctoral candidacy include all four core courses and the proposal defense and that the university residency requirement requires two semesters of academic studies after becoming a doctoral candidate.

-There is no foreign language requirement for the Doctor of Philosophy degree.
+There is no foreign language requirement for the PhD degree.
 However, each candidate must be proficient in technical writing and oral presentation in the English language.
 The graduate committee may require additional course work to improve language proficiency, if necessary.

 A student satisfies the residence requirement by completing one academic year of full-time graduate studies during two consecutive academic semesters after qualifying for doctoral candidacy.
 Additional required course work (exclusive of seminars) may be completed during this period.
 Students are required to be continually enrolled while pursuing the completion of the dissertation.